free things to do in New York City

 Fair | (IN-PERSON, outdoors) Flea Market: Antiques, Vintage Goods, Food Vendors

-Search for hidden gems as you browse antiques, vintage goods, architectural salvage and collectibles.
-There is also a selection of food vendors from Smorgasburg.
+Search for hidden gems as you browse antiques, vintage goods, architectural salvage and collectibles. more There is also a selection of food vendors from Smorgasburg.
 Face covering is required.
-The fair takes place rain or shine, each Sat and Sun 8 am - 5 pm.
+The fair takes place rain or shine, each Sat and Sun 8 am - 5 pm. less

 New York City, NY; NYC